Careers360 Logo

 Answer:

 Many harmful chemicals are produced as a byproduct of modern lifestyle.
-These chemicals are finally dumped in soil and end up contaminating the soil.
+These chemicals are finally dumped in the soil and end up contaminating the soil.
 Soil contamination can be removed with the help of microbes.

 The removal of soil contamination with the help of microbes is called bioremediation.
 This is usually achieved by bio-augmentation of soil flora.